 Denise is available to teach classes on loom knitting, locally and at other events so long as you cover travel expenses, feed her and give her a place to crash.
 She also looks forward to creating some online tutoring and class opportunities in the future.

 How it all started!!

 There are so many twists and turns that brought me to where I am now.
-Fifteen years ago when I left my job as a technical support representative at DRB Systems Inc., I wasn’t even knitting let alone blogging or writing about it.
+Fifteen years ago when I left my job as a technical support representative, I wasn’t even knitting let alone blogging or writing about it.
 The only thing on my mind was making the transition from working mom to stay at home mom.
 Then my husband gave me a little mad money, and my love of learning kicked in and I went out and found some thing new to learn about.. loom knitting.
 The rest is history, once I picked up a loom I was hooked, I started looming and then since there weren’t really any resources out there at the time I started designing my own patterns.I decided to start this blog to document my efforts and discoveries in loom knitting, as there weren’t any loom knitting blogs out there.
 I wanted to reach out to the loom knitting community and the needle knitting community and show them just what loom knitting was about.

 Since I started this blog the loom knitting community has grown by leaps and bounds and has embraced blogging, and so many loomers are now blogging as well.
 This site has also grown a bit, and I plan to keep growing and changing to meet the needs of the loom knitting community better.